 - If you are having thoughts of harming or killing yourself, tell someone and ask for help.

-- Do not memorialize the person by only talking about all the positive things about them without also acknowledging that they were ill or made a very bad decision in taking their own life.
+- Do not memorialize the person by only talking about all the positive things about them without also acknowledging that they were ill or made a very painful decision in taking their own life.

 - Anticipate birthdays, holidays and anniversary dates and realize these will be times when you can benefit from extra supports.